The modulating function method for state estimation and feedback of infinite-dimensional systems: Notation, function spaces, and operator-theoretic preliminaries

-Next we introduce some function spaces on the infinite time horizon.
-First, we note that, for any $k\in\Z$, the elements of $H^{k}_{0l}([0,T];X)$, $H^{k}_{0r}([0,T];X)$ can be regarded as distributions in the sense of \textsc{Schwartz}.
-Then the support of $v$ in some of these spaces, denoted as $\operatorname{supp} v \subset [0,T]$, is defined by the support $v$ regarded as a~distribution.
-For support of distributions we refer to \cite[Def.~6.22]{Rudi73}.
+We next introduce function spaces on the infinite time horizon.
+The elements of the spaces defined above can be canonically identified with distributions in the sense of \textsc{Schwartz}.
+More precisely, an element of $H^{-k}_{0l}([0,T];X)$, $k\in\N$, defines a distribution on $(-\infty,T)$ supported in $[0,T)$ by

+The elements of $H^{-k}_{0r}([0,T];X)$ are identified analogously with distributions on $(0,\infty)$ supported in $(0,T]$.
+Elements of non-negative order are regarded as regular distributions.

+Accordingly, the support of an element of any of these spaces is understood as its distributional support in the sense of \textsc{Schwartz}; see \cite[Def.~6.22]{Rudi73}.
+Equivalently, for $v\in H^{-k}_{0l}([0,T];X)$, a relatively open set $J\subset[0,T)$ is disjoint from $\supp v$ if and only if